mjeffe/spa-template/README.md

 * The client app is served on `http://localhost:8080`.
 * The api is served on `http://localhost:8000/v1`.

-For daily development, I'm often working on either the api or the web app, with their respective testing tools.
-However, to run the entire app, open a terminal, cd to your working directory, and run:
+To run the entire app, open a terminal, cd to your working directory, and run:
 ```
 rundev
 ```
-Point your browser at `localhost:8080` and log in with one of the users created in `api/database/seeds/UsersTableSeeder.php`.
+Point your browser at `http://localhost:8080` and log in with one of the users created in `api/database/seeds/UsersTableSeeder.php`.
 You will, of course, want to modify this seeder to add your own users, then rebuild with `php artisan migrate:fresh --seed`.